Bird of Dusk and the irreplaceable Rituparno Ghosh: ‘He was trying to stand apart’

 Explore the LIFF programme at BFI Southbank

-“I think there is going to be a second coming of the appreciation of his work,” said Sangeeta Datta, the director of Bird of Dusk, her first feature film, which explores the life and works of the late, great Rituparno Ghosh.
+“I think there is going to be a second coming of the appreciation of his work,” said Sangeeta Datta, the director of Bird of Dusk, a new documentary exploring the life and works of the late, great Rituparno Ghosh.

 Before his early death in 2013 at only 49, Ghosh was one of the most acclaimed Indian directors of his generation, with a body of work that sits comfortably next to those of his idols Satyajit Ray and Aparna Sen. Over a career that spanned two decades, he would direct more than 20 films, while living as an openly gay director in a country where homosexuality remains illegal.